 \subsection{Tension Parameters}

-A key goal of this work is to treat cross-probe inconsistencies as explicit, controllable parameters.
+A central element of this framework is to represent cross-probe inconsistencies through explicit control parameters.
 To this end, we introduce the tension vector

-where each component represents a physically interpretable mismatch that can be selectively applied to BAO, CMB, or SNe predictions.
+where each component represents a specified mismatch channel that can be selectively applied to BAO, CMB, or SNe predictions.
 Throughout this paper, the mock catalogs themselves are kept internally consistent; the tension parameters modify only the model predictions $\mathbf{d}_X^{\rm th}(\theta)$.

-The full tension vector includes matter-density–like offsets $(\Delta\Omega_{m0},\Delta H_0)$, SNe calibration shifts $(\Delta M,\Delta M(z))$, BAO-scale distortions $(\Delta r_d,\Delta d_{\rm BAO}(z))$, and optional SNe-distance perturbations $\Delta\mu(z)$.
-For clarity, the dominant components used in our controlled experiments are: \begin{itemize} \item $\Delta\Omega_{m0}$ (BAO–CMB–SNe matter-density tension), \item $\Delta H_0$ (CMB–SNe Hubble tension), \item $\Delta M$ (SNe zero-point calibration offset), \item $\Delta r_d$ (BAO sound-horizon offset). \end{itemize}
+The full tension vector includes matter-density--like offsets $(\Delta\Omega_{m0},\Delta H_0)$, SNe calibration shifts $(\Delta M,\Delta M(z))$, BAO-scale distortions $(\Delta r_d,\Delta d_{\rm BAO}(z))$, and optional SNe-distance perturbations $\Delta\mu(z)$.
+For clarity, the dominant components used in our controlled experiments are: \begin{itemize} \item $\Delta\Omega_{m0}$ (BAO--CMB--SNe matter-density tension), \item $\Delta H_0$ (CMB--SNe Hubble tension), \item $\Delta M$ (SNe zero-point calibration offset), \item $\Delta r_d$ (BAO sound-horizon offset). \end{itemize}

-For the concrete tension–injection experiments discussed in Sec.~\ref{sec:run_tension}, we restrict attention to the reduced tension vector
+For the concrete tension--injection experiments discussed in Sec.~\ref{sec:run_tension}, we restrict attention to the reduced tension vector

-which captures the dominant mismatch channels driving cross-probe inconsistencies in DESI–Planck–Pantheon$+$.
-These four components are sufficient to reproduce the leading posterior shifts in $(\oo,\wa,\wpp)$.
+which captures the dominant mismatch channels driving cross-probe inconsistencies in DESI--Planck--Pantheon$+$.
+Within the present setup, these four components are sufficient to reproduce the leading posterior shifts in $(\oo,\wa,\wpp)$.